cuustard/uni/SCC.121.md

 - Snow is pink
 - 2 + 2 = 5

-The following are examples of non propositions
+The following are examples of non-propositions

 - Is the water warm?
 - Go for it!